Updated by Reginald Davey 03/03/2023

 Nearly 25% of waste in landfills is comprised of plastics.
-Acrylics or most plastics degrade very slowly and hence enter the ocean and coastal ecosystems, posing a threat to birds and marine creatures as well as entering the food production chain.
+Acrylics or most plastics degrade very slowly and enter the ocean and coastal ecosystems, posing a threat to birds and marine creatures as well as entering the food production chain.

 Acrylic is obtained from fossil fuel and petroleum products that are not sustainable.
 It is possible to recycle certain forms of acrylic, but not all.
 In typical usage conditions, off-gassing of acrylic does not occur and environmentally it functions just like glass.